NZ dollar spikes after RBNZ leaves interest rates unchanged at 1 per cent

 The New Zealand dollar rallied to US64.10c from US63.3c just before the 2 pm announcement.

+"It was expected to be a rate cut so the interest rate traders would have gone into it betting on a fall," he said.
+"And Kiwi traders would have been short Kiwi," he said.

+"This goes very much against the grain of what almost all the analysts expected on the day," he said.

-The bank said in a statement: " We will add further monetary stimulus if needed."
+The Reserve Bank, in its statement, said further monetary stimulus would be added if needed.

-It said employment remains around its maximum sustainable level while inflation remained below the 2 percent target mid-point but within its target range.
+It said employment remained around its maximum sustainable level while inflation remained below the 2 per cent target mid-point but within its target range.

 "Economic developments since the August statement do not warrant a change to the already stimulatory monetary setting at this time," it said.